Chiraagkv/Assistant_python/README.md

 install wheel file of the PyAudio module from "https://www.lfd.uci.edu/~gohlke/pythonlibs/". run the wheel file. add it to the startup file for it to run on startup.(optional) Or run it on the terminal.
+Go through the code and fill up your id, api keys and other personal information